novnc/noVNC/docs/browsers.md

   accepting the certificate.
 Then return to noVNC and connect normally.

-* Note 3: Browsers using WebKit build 66396 or later (Chrome/Chromium after build 57838) have a Canvas rendering bug.
-The WebKit bug is <a href="https://bugs.webkit.org/show_bug.cgi?id=46319">#46319</a>.
+* Note 3: Browsers using WebKit build 66396 through 68867
+  (Chrome/Chromium build 57968 through 61278) have a Canvas rendering
+  bug.
+The WebKit bug is <a
+  href="https://bugs.webkit.org/show_bug.cgi?id=46319">#46319</a>.
   The noVNC bug is <a
   href="http://github.com/kanaka/novnc/issues/#issue/28">#28</a>.